vncnttan/productivity-obsidian-notes/Task List/KIMS Sales Panel List.md

 	- [x] Takeout Create Button di beberapa page tergantung role
 	- [ ] Action View di table
 	- [ ] Custom QNA dan Tutorial View for Merchants
+	- [ ] Consider should we change to all just be isSuperAdmin lmao
 - [ ] Disable Button on Submitting
 - [ ] Clear form on dialog close
 - [ ] Edit Form disable save button if no field changed yet